The European Social Charter, the human rights treaty on social and economic rights, guarantees the right to housing in Articles 16 and 31.

 The right of persons with disabilities to social integration provided for by Article 15§3 of the Charter implies that barriers to mobility be removed in order to enable access to transport (land, rail, sea and air), housing (public, social and private), cultural activities and leisure (social and sporting activities).
 Public transports (land, rail, sea and air), all newly constructed or renovated public buildings, facilities and buildings open to the public, and cultural and leisure activities should be physically accessible.
 The needs of persons with disabilities must be taken into account in housing policies, including the construction of an adequate supply of suitable, public, social or private housing.
 Further, financial assistance should be provided for the adaptation of existing housing.

 The European Committee of Social Rights (ESCR) monitors the implementation of the Charter, not only in law, but also in practice.
-The ECSR examined the situation and measures taken by States Parties with regard to Articles 16 and 31 in respect of housing in its Conclusions 2019 .
-Under Article 31§1 (adequacy of housing), most of the non-conformities concerned the substandard housing conditions of Roma/Travellers, while other non-conformities concerned more general problems such as substandard housing for a large number of dwellings and the lack of rules imposing obligations on landlords to ensure that dwellings are of an adequate standard.
-As regards Article 31§2 (reduction of homelessness), most of the non-conformities concerned the insufficient legal protection for persons threatened by eviction (forced eviction), including specific issues under this topic such as the prohibition of evictions during winter: Some non-conformities refer specifically to evictions of Roma, while other non-conformities are based on the insufficient measures to reduce and prevent homelessness in general.
-Another ground of non-conformity was the insufficient protection of the right to shelter.
-Finally, under Article 31§3 on affordable housing, the non-conformities concerned the shortage of social housing and the lack of equal treatment of foreign nationals lawfully residing with regard to social housing and housing benefits (length of residence requirements).
-Other non-conformities concerned access of Roma/Travellers/Sinti to social housing or housing assistance.
+The ECSR examined the situation and measures taken by States Parties with regard to Articles 16 and 31 in respect of housing in its Conclusions 2023 .
+Under Article 31§1 (adequacy of housing), most of the non-conformities concerned insufficient measures taken to improve the housing conditions of Roma, inadequate supervision of housing standards, large proportion of overcrowded dwellings, the absence of a comprehensive definition of the notion of adequate housing under the national law, insufficient measures taken to ensure that existing housing stock was of an adequate standard.
+As regards Article 31§2 (reduction of homelessness), most of the non-conformities concerned the insufficient legal protection for persons threatened by eviction (forced eviction), including specific issues under this topic such as the prohibition of evictions during winter.
+The other non-conformities were related to the lack of compensation in the event of an illegal eviction under national law, short notice periods before an eviction, lack of prohibition of eviction from shelters without provision of alternative accommodation, restrictions on access to emergency accommodation/shelter, discrimination as regards access to housing benefits, insufficient measures taken to reduce homelessness.
+Finally, under Article 31§3 on affordable housing, the non-conformities concerned failure to gather data on the average waiting time for the allocation of social housing, inadequate supply of social housing, ineffective remedies for excessive waiting times for social housing, discrimination as regards access to social housing.

 The ECSR examined the measures taken by States Parties with regard to the implementation of Article 15§3 of the Charter in its Conclusions 2020 .